 A less obvious environmental cost of traditional manufacturing lies in the efficiency of end-use products.
 Recent successes in metal 3D printing have changed what’s possible for fuel efficiency in a variety of places.
 The technology has enabled huge design improvements that shave off weight without compromising strength.
 That is a recipe for fuel savings in everything from jet engines to car chassis.

 While it may seem a bit unfair to compare 3D printed parts to those produced using techniques that have been around for hundreds of years, these parts are the new standard.
-Vehicle that don't incorporate 3D-printing-enabled design to gain efficiencies is an environmental downgrade from what is possible in 2018.
+Vehicles that don't incorporate 3D-printing-enabled design to gain efficiencies are an environmental downgrade from what is possible in 2018.
+While many factors, including the types of materials used and the internal detailing made possible by 3D printing, converge to result in efficiency improvements, the biggest leaps have come in one area: parts consolidation.

-As the world marches toward an increasingly tenuous climate future, these costs must be considered right alongside the more tangible impacts described above.
-Metal AM doesn’t yet offer all the answers, but in a growing percentage of manufacturing situations, it’s a step in the right direction for our planet.
+As the world marches toward an increasingly tenuous climate future, the costs of a suboptimal part made through traditional manufacturing must be considered right alongside the more tangible impacts described above.
+There are countless heavy or less-than-aerodynamic components in applications across every sector that could be improved significantly with the design freedom afforded by metal AM.
+In aggregate, the emissions reductions that are now feasible through projects like GE’s Advanced Turboprop engine would represent major improvement for humanity’s overall carbon footprint.
+Metal 3D printing doesn’t yet offer all the answers, but in a growing percentage of manufacturing situations, it’s a step in the right direction for our planet.